Graig Nettles: Career

-Nettles was named the starting third baseman for the AL in the 1975 MLB All-Star Game.
+Nettles began the 1975 season batting .287 with 14 home runs and 56 RBI in 86 games.
+He was named the starting third baseman for the AL in the 1975 MLB All-Star Game, the first All-Star selection of his career.
+Nettles finished the season with a .267 average, 21 home runs and 91 RBI in 157 games.
+He also led the AL in sacrifice flies, with 11.

 During a brawl in a game against the Boston Red Sox on May 20, 1976, Nettles, who was on second base at the onset of the brawl, tackled Boston pitcher Bill Lee from behind.
-When it appeared that the dust had settled and the brawl was over, Lee confronted Nettles for tackling him from behind.
+When it appeared that the dust had settled and the brawl was over, Lee confronted Nettles for tackling him from behind and said something about Nettles’s sister.
 The fracas resumed when Nettles swung at Lee.
 More players joined in the fray and Nettles broke Lee's collarbone when they went down in the pile.
-Despite the incident, Nettles was not suspended and went on to lead the American League with 32 home runs.
+Despite the incident, Nettles was not suspended.
+For the season, he batted .254 with an AL-leading 32 home runs and 93 RBI in 158 games.

-Nettles enjoyed his best season in 1977, when he picked up his first of two Gold Glove Awards, and crushed 37 homers and 107 RBI in helping lead the Yankees to a World Series win over the Dodgers.
+Nettles enjoyed his best season in 1977, when he picked up his first of two Gold Glove Awards, and batted .255 while setting career-highs with 37 homers and 107 RBI in 158 games, helping lead the Yankees to a World Series victory over the Los Angeles Dodgers.
 The following season, Nettles earned his second Gold Glove to help the Yankees bring back-to-back World Series championships to the Bronx.

-During Game 3 of the 1978 World Series against the Los Angeles Dodgers at Yankee Stadium, with the Dodgers leading the series two games to none, Nettles made several plays at the hot corner to stop potential run-scoring hits, and helping the Yankees gain a key win in the series.
+During Game 3 of the 1978 World Series at Yankee Stadium, with the Dodgers leading the series two games to none, Nettles made some spectacular plays at the hot corner to stop potential run-scoring hits and help the Yankees win a crucial game in the series.
 New York went on to win the next three contests and clinch the world championship.

 In July 1980, Nettles hit his 267th career home run, the most among AL third basemen.
 He was limited to 89 games in 1980 because of hepatitis, which plagued him all year long.